hanxiaop/istio.io/content/en/blog/2023/egress-sni/index.md

 keywords: [traffic-management,gateway,mesh,mtls,egress,remote]
 ---

-If you are using Istio to handle application-originated traffic to destinations outside of the mesh, you're probably familiar with the concept of egress gateways.
+If you are using Istio to handle application-originated traffic to destinations outside the mesh, you're probably familiar with the concept of egress gateways.
-Egress gateways can be used to monitor and forward traffic from mesh-internal applications to locations outside of the mesh.
+Egress gateways can be used to monitor and forward traffic from mesh-internal applications to locations outside the mesh.
-This is a useful feature if your system is operating in a restricted environment and you want to control what can be reached on the public internet from your mesh.
+This is a useful feature if your system is operating in a restricted environment, and you want to control what can be reached on the public internet from your mesh.

 The use-case of configuring an egress gateway to handle arbitrary wildcard domains had been included in the [official Istio docs](https://archive.istio.io/v1.13/docs/tasks/traffic-management/egress/wildcard-egress-hosts/#wildcard-configuration-for-arbitrary-domains) up until version 1.13, but was subsequently removed because the documented solution was not officially supported or recommended and was subject to breakage in future versions of Istio.
 Nevertheless, the old solution was still usable with Istio versions before 1.20.
 Istio 1.20, however, dropped some Envoy functionality that was required for the approach to work.